SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 # Exercise 4 - ABAP RESTful Programming Model - Managed

 In this exercise we will explore the new ABAP RESTful Programming Model, specifically the Managed Scenario.
-The Managed scenario provides a framework for the developer to created applications quickly and easily while focusing mainly on the business logic as opposed to the nuts and bolts of the transaction.
-The framework is is designed to handle the CRUD operations and save mechanism automatically without the developer having to code for it.
+The Managed scenario provides a framework for the developer to create applications quickly and easily while focusing mainly on the business logic as opposed to the nuts and bolts of the transaction.
+The framework is designed to handle the CRUD operations and save mechanism automatically without the developer having to code for it.
 The developer can focus more on the business logic of the application and add in additional validations.
 We will create views over our data model, define behaviors, and service enable the data model as well.

 ## Exercise 4.1 Create the Business Object Views